 There are other groups that do not believe that.
 Other groups believe that you bring in the harvest, and then you bring in an “anti-sheaf” of that barley to the priest.
 But that does not work.
 We are going to see a lot of reasons why that does not work.

-Because of questions over this, we made a video called “Let us Not Break Deuteronomy 16:9”.
-And in that video, we explain why it is so very necessary to bring the very first sheaf of aviv, which we define as medium dough barley, as the Omer.
+Because of questions over this, we made a study called “Let us Not Break Deuteronomy 16:9”.
+And in that study, we explain why it is so very necessary to bring the very first sheaf of aviv, which we define as medium dough barley, as the Omer.
 So, the barely farmers with the earliest ripening crops will not lose their crops, and this is so important.
-If you do not understand this point you need to watch that video and “Aviv Barley Simplified” until you do get that point.
+If you do not understand this point you need to read that study and “Aviv Barley Simplified” until you do get that point.
 Just for example, there are a lot of people who are in rebellion against this, and I apologize, I do not mean to name names, anybody can make mistakes.
 But we need to be getting together as a barley community.
 We need to be moving forward on this issue.

 There are a few groups that are in rebellion against this, I would like to point out the very simple fact that we had aviv barley spotted in the land of Israel on the 6th of February 2021.
 We had a second patch of aviv barley spotted in the land on the 22nd of February.
 There was a third patch that we will talk about in just a little bit.
 In any event we had three fields of barley, three witnesses to the aviv barley spotted in the month of February.
 With those we need to offer a wave sheaf offering on the 28th of February, because the very next opportunity is all the way on the 4th of April (two days from now).